Tiggerito/WebSiteAdvantage.KeePass.Firefox/README.md

-# Firefox to KeePass Password Importer
+# Firefox to KeePass Password Importer/Converter

 **Unfortunately I am no longer able to provide support for this tool.**

 ## What is the Firefox to KeePass Importer?
-Firefox KeePass Importer
 It's a free way to import passwords exported from a Firefox Web Browser into KeePass .
 It should also work with Thunderbird , Flock and Songbird !

 ## Who would use it?